sanger-pathogens/assorted-sub-workflows/ont_basecalling/README.md

 2. [Install Docker](https://docs.docker.com/engine/install/)

-3. Download the appropriate Dorado installer from the [repo](https://github.com/nanoporetech/dorado#installation).
+3. (Optional) Download the appropriate Dorado installer from the [repo](https://github.com/nanoporetech/dorado#installation).
 The path to the executable will be `<path to downloaded folder>/bin/dorado`

 4. (Optional) Download the appropriate Dorado model from the [repo](https://github.com/nanoporetech/dorado/#available-basecalling-models)